-- Record all conversations relating to any level of concerns on CPOMs; ensuring that the record is as detailed as possible, is factual, does not contain assumptions or personal judgement and captures the child's account in their own words. - Inform the DSL about their concern as soon as possible; where the concern involves a disclosure or concern that the child is at risk of harm they must inform the DSL immediately. - The school uses CPOMS to record any concern or messages linked to incidents.
-All staff have access to record concerns but only have access to read incidents if appropriate.
+- Record all conversations relating to any level of concerns on our online recording system - CPOMS; ensuring that the record is as detailed as possible, is factual, does not contain assumptions or personal judgement and captures the child's account in their own words. - Inform the DSL about their concern as soon as possible; where the concern involves a disclosure or concern that the child is at risk of harm they must inform the DSL immediately.